 BBN happens at in the very early Universe, where the influence of DM is negligible (the Universe was dominated by radiation) and hence DM could be generated afterwards.
 But doing it within SM degrees of freedom is tricky.
 One can look for exotic SM states, that may not play a role in BBN [15].
 A particularly fashionable possibility is that DM is made of black holes (BHs).
-These BHs may have an origin common with baryons, but this is a long discussion.
+These BHs may have an origin common with baryons, but this is a long discussion and we have little time.

-2.2.5 Collisionless
+2.2.5 Collisionless (DM self-interaction)

 This is something we have already mentioned when we discussed the Bullet cluster.
-DM can't have large collision cross-section because this would lead to a different phenomenology in the collision of clusters.
+DM can't have large collisional cross-section because this would lead to a different phenomenology in the collision of clusters.
 Also, the distribution of DM in the galactic halos should be close to spherical.
-Self-interactions and possibility to dissipate into lighter species typically imply a loss of sphericity in the halos3.
+Self-interactions and possibility to dissipate into lighter species typically imply a loss of sphericity in the halos.
 The bound that appears from different probes is [16],